 This program is only available in Singapore and costs SGD500 to join.
 Full scholarships are provided for people with financial difficulties.
 We welcome women from all walks of life and nationalities to apply.Learn More

-If your company would like to sponsor programming books, food, office space or if you would like to participate as an assistant coach, please email Elisha at email@example.com.
+If your company would like to sponsor programming books, food, office space, please drop Elisha an email.